DanEdens/Resume/coverletter-CDprojectred.md

-Competence with C# and several similar languages Proven track record working with Teams and writing documentation A relentless Can-do attitude and a strong desire to empower my team through Automation I am local to Boston, and have citizenship
+Competence with C# and several similar languages Proven track record working with Teams and writing documentation A relentless Can-do attitude and a strong desire to empower my team through Automation I am local to Boston